Keep up with local events with weekly planner

 The Butte Chess Club meets from 5 to 7 p.m. at the Butte Public Library, 226 W. Broadway St. All ages and abilities are welcome.
 The library has several chess boards or you can bring your own.
 For details, call the library at 723-3361.

 The Butte Sunrise Kiwanis meets at 7 a.m. at Perkins Restaurant.
-Guest speaker will be Jenean Kujawa to talk about The Montana Standard's community efforts.
+Guest speaker will be George Everett, Main Street Uptown Buttes Executive Director.

+Adult ukulele jam sessions are offered from 6 to 7 p.m. in the ballroom at the Clark Chateau, 321 W. Broadway St. on the first and third Wednesday.
+Some ukuleles are provided; other accompanying instruments are welcome.
+There is a suggested donation of $5 to help support the program.
+For details, contact Cari Coe, program director at ccoe@bsb.mt.gov or 406-565-5600.

 Honk for Choice gathers to stand up for reproductive freedom.
 Meet at 5 p.m. at the courthouse steps.
 Reach out with questions at 347-644-6036.

+The Silver Bow Chapter Daughters of the American Revolution will hold its monthly meeting at noon the first Thursday of the month at Perkins Restaurant, 2900 Harrison Ave, Butte.
+For details, email silverbowchapter@gmail.com or call Barb Kerr, Chapter Regent at 410-251-3006.

 The Butte Public Library offers Spanish Level II classes from 4 to 5 p.m.
+Thursdays.
 Taught by a native Spanish speaker, these classes offer conversational skills for those wanting to communicate.
-There will be no classes during the week of Thanksgiving.
 For details, call the library at 406-723-3361.

 The Butte Public Library offers technonuts computer club from 4 to 5 p.m. in the teen zone at the library for teens and tweens.
 Snacks and materials are provided.
 For details, call the Library at 406-723-3361.